 Cosmetics Labelling

-Label Information
+Label information

 Per the regulation, cosmetic products are required to bear information such as the following on their packaging before being placed on the market:

 b.
-Nominal content of the packaging by weight or volume
+Nominal content of the packaging by weight or volume.

 c.
-Expiration, or ‘best before’, date
+Expiration, or ‘best used before the end of’, date.

 d.
-Precautionary information
+Precautionary information.

 e.
-Reference or batch number of manufacturer
+Reference or batch number of manufacturer.

 f.
-The product’s function
+The product’s function.

 g.
-List of ingredients
+List of ingredients, including nanomaterials.

 Products: Cosmetic products

-General Product Safety Directive (GPSD) Label
+General Product Safety Regulation Labelling

 Traceability Information